bgoonz/gists-revamp/by-extension/markdown/google-styleguide (2).md

 Don’t use eval()
 Do not use eval or the Function(...string) constructor (except for code loaders).
 These features are potentially dangerous and simply do not work in CSP environments.
-The MDN page for eval() even has a section called “Don’t use eval!”
+The MDN page for eval() even has a section called “Don’t use eval! "

 // badlet obj = { a: 20, b: 30 };let propName = getPropName(); // returns "a" or "b"eval( 'var result = obj.' + propName );
 // goodlet obj = { a: 20, b: 30 };let propName = getPropName(); // returns "a" or "b"let result = obj[ propName ]; // obj[ "a" ] is the same as obj.a